ot4i/ace-demo-pipeline/demo-infrastructure/README-jenkins.md

 - APPCON_CLIENT_ID is the client ID created from the "Public API credentials" section of the ACEaaS dashboard
 - APPCON_CLIENT_SECRET is the client secret created from the "Public API credentials" section of the ACEaaS dashboard
 - APPCON_API_KEY is the API key created from the ACEaaS dashboard

+The pipeline could be changed to store APPCON_ENDPOINT as a credential as well (similar to the Tekton equivalent), but the URL is not secret so in the default case it is provided in the Jenkinsfile.

 The pipeline should create the required configurations based on the JDBC credentials and other values if the DEPLOY_CONFIGURATION is set to `true`; this should only be used